mbarabash-gtchs/Senior-Project/README.md

 #### Variants of my layers:

 ##### Version 1
+Loss did not decrease well with version one.
+I later learned that the variance in my dataset resulted in about half of all images to be messed up.
+After solving this issue, I created version 2.
 ##### Version 2
+Version 2 was a fixed variant of version 1, but it had another upside; it took inputs from multiple layers of squeezenet, meaning that there was more information to work with.
+Unfortunately, version 2 did not work as well as I had hoped.
 ##### Version 3
+Version 3 was a variant that I did not run much, as it was practically identical to version 2 meaning that there was little improvement.
 ##### Version 4
+Version 4 was the first completely working variant.
 ##### Version 5